Διεθνής έκθεση «HUMAN RIGHTS? @WORK»

 Προσπαθώντας να επισημάνω τα δικαιώματα σχετικά με την εργασία, τις αδικίες, την εκμετάλλευση και τις ανισότητες, κατέληξα ότι είναι μεν σημαντική η κάθε προσέγγιση για σκέψη και προβληματισμό, αλλά δεν με κάλυπτε. Έτσι αποφάσισα τα 5 θέματα που επέλεξα να επισημάνει το έργο σχετικά με τα ανθρώπινα δικαιώματα και την εργασία, να είναι 5 “σήματα” που θα μπορούσαν να γίνουν πλακάτ για διεκδίκηση και αγώνα.

-Below: Translation in English of the original Greek text (above) of Maria Stamati, regarding the artwork «Human Rights and Work»
+Below: Translation in English of the Greek text (above) of MS, regarding the artwork «Human Rights and Work»

 The artwork is consisted of a black and white dashboard, referent to the Unformed.